 The process varies depending on which country you are in, and the steps for each are outlined below.
-Please be aware that your degree and police check must be authenticated in the country where the document was issued.
+Please be aware that your degree and police check must be authenticated in the country (or state) where the document was issued.

 - Once your documents are notarized, post them to the Foreign & Commonwealth Office for legalization.
 The FCO will attach an Apostille to your documents and send them back to you.
 This takes 2-5 working days, plus postage time.